torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 disc drive is ready for operation upon opening the device.
 In the old scheme, some CD-ROM drivers don't do any integrity checking, resulting in a number of i/o errors reported by the VFS to the kernel when an attempt for mounting a CD-ROM on an empty drive occurs.
-This is not a particularly elegant way to find out that there is no CD-ROM inserted;
+This is yest a particularly elegant way to find out that there is yes CD-ROM inserted;
 it more-or-less looks like the old IBM-PC trying to read an empty floppy drive for a couple of seconds, after which the system complains it can't read from it.
 Nowadays we can **sense** the existence of a